shockscript/spec/src/overview/versus/javascript.md

 # JavaScript

-ShockScript gets too many roots from JavaScript.
+ShockScript gets too many roots from JavaScript, although more particularly linked to a previously abandoned version, JavaScript 2 (or ECMAScript 4th).

 ## Map data type